 - Your Chocolate Ganesha Is ready.

-The attempted Ganesha is seated for the Utsav and here is my menu plan to suit his visit. ( Each is a clickable link)
+The attempted Ganesha is seated for the Utsav and here is my menu plan to suit This Ganesha Chaturthi ( Each is a clickable link)

-There is certainly a lot of excitement to this chocolate Ganesha (all in a good way).
+There is certainly a lot of excitement about this chocolate Ganesha (all in a good way).
 If you have been planning to make the idol this year l, go for it.
 It is total fun.
 Share a picture of your Ganesha too.
 Tag us #mildlyindian @mildlyindian if you are making one of these eco-friendly Ganesha.
+We are planning to take this forward by attempting one type of DIY Ganesh idol each year.
+Look out for our collection each year.

 Ganapathi bappa Morya!